JulianEducation/CommandLineBasics/shell.md

 where we've given `python3` 2 additional arguments -- one, `-c`, and then an additional argument (which `-c` "consumes") containing a piece of Python code to run *instead* of opening the REPL.

-You'll notice that we've placed the last command line output inside single quotes -- the reason we do so is because we wish to pass the entire contents of the quotes as one single argument to `python3`.
+You'll notice that we've placed the last command line output inside single quotes -- remember, the reason we do so is because we wish to pass the entire contents of the quotes as one single argument to `python3`.
-Remember -- shells split a command line each time they see a space.
-If we had not quoted the final argument, the shell would interpret what we were passing itself, and pass a different argument to Python than what we intended.

-Arguments that consist of a single hyphen followed by a single letter, such as `-c` in this case are common to many programs.
+Arguments that consist of a single hyphen followed by a single letter, such as `-c` in this case are common to many programs, like `uname -r` which we saw at the outset.

 In general these arguments are often optional, and can typically be provided in any order on the command line -- for `echo`, running: